 The Australian Cyber Security Centre has very good materials on online safety for businesses of all sizes, online learners and home Internet users.
 You can also subscribe to their Stay Smart Online emails, which alert you to new and growing threats.

 TLS encloses the email in an encrypted 'outer layer'.
-It's something like your email travelling inside a safe with impregnable walls and a complex combination lock.
+It's something like your email travelling inside a safe, with impregnable walls and a complex combination lock.
 Using current technology, it could take longer than a human lifetime to break in.
 (When quantum computing arrives, security geeks will have to up the ante; but that's not yet.)

-Setting up TLS encryption at your end is vital, but there are sections of the email journey which neither you nor your mail host has control over.
+- There are sections of the email journey which neither you nor your mail host has control over.

 Compromised password: Worse case is if someone obtains your email password and really does send their spam out using your mail account.
 They could read your incoming mail too.